 The nature and social consequences of any crime need to be discussed before deciding how guilt and punishment is to be determined.
 Not following this logic sequence with the very serious offence of treachery has led to a signififant categorisation error sidetracking discussion of how citizenship revocation might occur as a potential punishment.
 There is also a major conceptualisation fault further sidetracking much public debate.
 Where the treachery involves Australians choosing to serve overseas with the so-called "Islamic State" this is essentially a wartime crime and even more serious, yet many of those trying to discuss the treachery issue remain subjectively trapped in unduly "peacetime" mindsets and ignore or downplay wartime treachery as the nub of the issue.

-Recent discussion about reform of our citizenship laws continues to be largely sidetracked by a significant categorisation error hampering informed debate.
+Discussion about our reformed citizenship laws continues to be largely sidetracked by a significant categorisation error hampering informed debate.

 The revocation of Australian citizenship due to treachery even if considered only as a matter of punishment — and not active deterrence as well — can surely only be discussed properly by first addressing the nature, gravity and consequences of the crime involved.

-However, because treason and treachery are not commonplace crimes much debate instead begins and ends, illogically, by only discussing modes of determining punishment.
+However, because treason and treachery are not commonplace crimes much debate instead begins and ends, illogically, by only discussing modes of determining punishment and their purported fairness or not.

 Context and lessons